-- North Rhine-Westphalia is Germany's industrial heartland.
+North Rhine-Westphalia is Germany's industrial heartland.
 Around 19% of North Rhine-Westphalia's GHGs have their origin in the industry sector.
-Consequently, the sector bears a particular responsibility - when it comes to climate protection, but the state is also a source of high-quality jobs and export value. - when it comes to enimate protection, but the state is also a source of high-quanty jobs and export variet. - 39 The NRW government understands that the state's current competitive advantage can only be - 40 maintained if the regional industry positions itself as a frontrunner for becoming GHG-neutral. - 41 In working together across different branches (more than 30 companies representing mainly steel, - 42 cement, chemical, aluminium industry, refineries and energy utilities) and enabling a direct interaction - 43 between industry and government officials, IN4Climate provides a benefit to the participating - 44 companies.
-People from the different areas are working together in so-called innovation teams and - 45 underlying working groups with a self-organized process of setting their milestones and working
+Consequently, the sector bears a particular responsibility when it comes to climate protection, but the state is also a source of high-quality jobs and export value.
+The NRW government understands that the state's current competitive advantage can only be maintained if the regional industry positions itself as a front runner for becoming GHG-neutral.

+In working together across different branches (more than 30 companies representing mainly steel, cement, chemical, aluminium industry, refineries and energy utilities) and enabling a direct interaction between industry and government officials, IN4Climate provides a benefit to the participating companies.
+People from the different areas are working together in so-called innovation teams and underlying working groups with a self-organised process of setting their milestones and working schedule while reflecting long-term needs as well as short-term requirements based on political or societal discussions.

-- schedule while reflecting long-term needs as well as short-term requirements based on political or - 2 societal discussions. - 3 The innovation teams aim to identify and set concrete impulses for development and implementation - 4 of breakthrough technologies, specify necessary infrastructures (e.g., for hydrogen production, storage - 5 and transport) and appropriate policy settings (i.e., integrated state, national, European policy mix). - 6 They also include an attempt to create a discourse between the public and the industry sectors as a kind - 7 of sounding board for the early detection of barriers and obstacles. - 8 The initiative has been successful so far, for example having developed a clear vision for a hydrogen - 9 strategy and an associated policy framework as well as a broader decarbonisation strategy for the whole - 10 sector.
+The innovation teams aim to identify and set concrete impulses for development and implementation of breakthrough technologies, specify necessary infrastructures (e.g., for hydrogen production, storage and transport) and appropriate policy settings (i.e., integrated state, national and European policy mix).
+They also include an attempt to create a discourse between the public and the industry sectors as a kind of sounding board for the early detection of barriers and obstacles.

+Box 11.3 (continued)

+The initiative has been successful so far, for example, having developed a clear vision for a hydrogen strategy and an associated policy framework as well as a broader decarbonisation strategy for the whole sector.
 It is present at the national level as well as at the European level.
-Being successful and unique - 11 IN4Climate is useful as a blueprint for other regions and is often visited by companies and - administration staff from other German states. - 13 It is particularly the so far missing intensive and dedicated cooperation across industrial sub-sectors that - can be seen as success factor.
-Facing substantial transformation needs associated with structural changes - and infrastructure challenges, very often solutions can't be provided and realised by single sector but - 16 need cooperation and coordination.
-Even more, chicken and egg problems like the construction of new - 17 infrastructures (e.g., for hydrogen and CO2 disposal) require cooperation and new modes of - collaboration.
+Being successful and unique, IN4Climate is useful as a blueprint for other regions and is often visited by companies and administration staff from other German states.

+It is particularly the so far missing intensive and dedicated cooperation across industrial subsectors that can be seen as a success factor.
+Facing substantial transformation needs associated with structural changes and infrastructure challenges, very often solutions can't be provided and realised by a single sector but need cooperation and coordination.
+Even more, chicken-and-egg problems like the construction of new infrastructures (e.g., for hydrogen and CO2 disposal) require cooperation and new modes of collaboration.
 IN4Climate provides the necessary link for this.

-11.6.3 Technological research, development, and innovation
+11.6.3 Technological Research, Development, and Innovation

-- 23 Policies for research, development, and innovation (RDI) for industry are present in most countries but - 24 it is only recently, and mainly in developed countries, that decarbonisation of emissions intensive - 25 industries has been prioritised (Nilsson et al. 2021; Åhman et al. 2017).
-Emission intensive industries - are characterised by large dominant actors and mature process technologies with high fixed cost, long - 27 payback times and low profit margins on the primary production side of the value chain.
-Investments - 28 in RDI are commonly low and aimed at incremental improvements to processes and products - 29 (Wesseling et al. 2017).
+Policies for research, development, and innovation (RDI) for industry are present in most countries but it is only recently, and mainly in developed countries, that decarbonisation of emissions-intensive industries has been prioritised (Åhman et al. 2017; Nilsson et al. 2021).
+Emission-intensive industries are characterised by large dominant actors and mature process technologies with high fixed cost, long payback times and low profit margins on the primary production side of the value chain.
+Investments in RDI are commonly low and aimed at incremental improvements to processes and products (Wesseling et al. 2017).

-11.6.3.1 Applied research
+11.6.3.1 Applied Research